 Use the holiday as an excuse to take a stroll through your town visiting some of your favorite sites, to check out a new neighborhood that you’ve always wanted to see, or to plan a major hike.
 If the weather is favorable, think about enjoying an evening walk along the beach or snuggling outside with a blanket for some stargazing in a secluded spot.

 You don’t have to go far to feel as though you’ve gotten away from it all for a night or two.
 Spending the night downtown while the kids stay with grandparents gives you a chance to relax together without shelling out for a week long trip across the country.
+Taking a drive through the surrounding area can be fun, especially if there are some picturesque routes.
+Live in the city and have no car?
+You can always use a 20% off deal to rent one for a weekend!
 Camping is another great way to take a day off and do something that you’ll both enjoy without having to go very far or spend a lot of money.
 Go back to a site that you frequented during the early days of your relationship or use Valentine’s Day as an opportunity to explore a new area.

 Finally, remember that Valentine’s Day is not a competition.
 Instead of getting caught up in feeling like everyone is spending more money or doing something more lavish than you and your significant other, concentrate on making your own Valentine’s Day great for the two of you.
 As long as you have a great holiday, nothing else matters.